Anti-Slavery International: 20th century

+The first half of the 20th-century was the last phase of the campaign against legal chattel slavery.
+Legal chattel slavery was finally ended on the Arabian Peninsula between 1937 and 1970.
+Mauritania ended slavery in 1981.
+The second half of the 20th-century saw a shift to the campaign against modern slavery, exploitative working conditions and illegal trafficking.

+Before World War II

 At the beginning of the 20th century Anti-Slavery Society campaigned against slavery practices perpetrated in the Congo Free State by King Leopold II of Belgium.
 It was the first campaign in history that used photography to document the abuses (photographs were taken by the missionary Alice Seeley Harris).
 The campaign eventually helped bring an end to Leopold's tyranny.

 In 1909, the society merged with the Aborigines' Protection Society to form the Anti-Slavery and Aborigines' Protection Society.
 Kathleen Simon, Viscountess Simon was a prominent member and stalwart of the society.

-In the 1920s the Society helped end the indentured labour system in the British colonies after campaigning against the use of Indian and Chinese "coolies".
+In the 1920s, the Society helped end the indentured labour system in the British colonies after campaigning against the use of Indian and Chinese "coolies".

 In 1921 Played a pivotal role in ending the activities of the Peruvian Amazon Company, which was using indigenous slave labour in rubber production.

 The organisation also successfully lobbied for the League of Nations inquiry into slavery, which resulted in the 1926 Slavery Convention that obliged all ratifying states to end slavery.
-It also heavily influenced the content of the 1956 UN Supplementary Convention on the Abolition of Slavery.